web-padawan/polymer3-webpack-starter/README.md

 Note: the `Vaadin.Router` is a Release Candidate and the API is not expected to change, but we appreciate any feedback.
-The ES modules versions of Vaadin components, built using Polymer 3, are currently in the preview.
+The ES modules versions of Vaadin components, built using Polymer 3, are currently in beta.
 Stay tuned!

 ## Install dependencies